moka-guys/automate_demultiplex/ad_logger/README.md

 The script has some standalone functions:

-* shutdown_streamhandler(logger) shuts down the stream handler only for a logging object.
-This can be used when we need a logger but do not want to capture log messages in stdout.
+* get_logging_formatter() returns the formatter used for logging across all scripts
+* set_root_logger() sets up the root logger and adds a stream handler and syslog handler (we only want to add these handlers once, to the root logger, otherwise the log messages written to the terminal / syslog will be duplicated for each logger added)
-* shutdown_logs(logger) is used to close and remove all handlers for a logging object, to prevent duplicate filehandlers and system handlers.
+* shutdown_logs(logger) is used to close and remove all handlers for a logging object

 ### AdLogger Class